HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ## Introduction

-The speed and consistency in which the JavaScript language has evolved with over the past years is tremendous.
-While in the past it was used primarily for client-side, it has taken a very important and respected place in the world of building services and server-side tools.
+The speed and consistency at which the JavaScript language has evolved over the past years is tremendous.
+While in the past it was used primarily on the client side, it has taken a very important and respected place in the world of building services and server-side tools.
 JavaScript has evolved to a point where it is not only possible to create faster applications but also to <a hreflang="en" href="https://blog.stackblitz.com/posts/introducing-webcontainers/">run servers within browsers</a>.

-There is a lot that happens in the browser when rendering the application, from downloading JavaScript to parsing, compiling and executing it.
+There is a lot that happens in the browser when rendering the application, from downloading JavaScript to parsing, compiling, and executing it.
 Let's start with that first step and try to understand how much JavaScript is actually requested by pages.

 ## How much JavaScript do we load?